pkrawat1/contract-manager/README.md

 # ContractManager

-UI Screengrab [link](https://test.com) There is some info's like date, to, from for a transaction etc which I have not displayed so far as I was mostly interested in status of the transaction.
+UI Demo [link](http://recordit.co/lvZQKHlBGa) There is some info's like date, to, from for a transaction etc which I have not displayed so far as I was mostly interested in status of the transaction.
 This is something I was planning to work on but didn't get time.

 Setup and Configs:
   * clone the repo from bitbucket